darkfeline/dantalian/doc/user/fuse.rst

 Nodes and virtual space
 -----------------------

 dantalian manages the virtual space using a node tree.
+Inheritance tree of
+nodes:

 | FSNode
 |   BorderNode